 Among the approx. 400 ball events, the opera ball is most recognized by numerous stars visiting the ball from all over the world and the huge media interest.
 However, it requires a lot of organization from 350 workers and 150 assistants during the reconstruction phase, after all, the seating must be dismantled, the dance floor and stage boxes must be build and many other things needs to rebuilt before the red carpet can welcome the numerous local and international ball guests.

-The ball of artists and cultural creators, which takes place under the organization of Maria Großbauer the very first time, is an event that attracts attention worldwide.
+The ball of artists and cultural creators, which takes place under the organization of Maria Großbauer, is an event that attracts attention worldwide.

 The entrance ceremony of the young ladies and gentlemen Committee is annually one of the highlights of the Opera Ball.
-About 150 dance couples from 9 different countries open the ball under the leadership of the Viennese dance school Roman E. Svabek.
+About 144 debutant couples from 13 different countries open the ball under the leadership of the Viennese dance school Roman E. Svabek.

 The ball begins after the entrance of the Austrian Federal President in his lodge.
 After the famous words “Alles Walzer” the floor is finally opened for the dance enthusiasts ball visitors.